-China caught stockpiling military equipment amid tension
+China caught stockpiling military equipment amid tensions with India

 India has also reportedly begun to prepare for winter, rushing fresh supplies and equipment to its border forces before they are isolated by the weather.

-"China has built up (troops) in large numbers.
+"China has built up [troops] in large numbers.
 We, too, have brought in a large number of troops into the Ladakh sector.
 The talks are very protracted and it seems China is intentionally dragging them," The Print quotes a government source as saying.

 "China no longer enjoys the surprise factor.
 They had the first-mover advantage in Ladakh initially but they have been countered there and everywhere now."